Arab conquest of Egypt: Surrender of Thebaid (Southeastern Egypt)

-On 22 December, Cyrus of Alexandria entered a treaty with the Muslims, recognizing Muslim sovereignty over the whole of Egypt and effectively over Thebaid, and agreeing to pay Jizya at the rate of 2 diners per male adult.
+On 22 December, Cyrus of Alexandria entered a treaty with the Muslims, recognizing Muslim sovereignty over the whole of Egypt and effectively over Thebaid, and agreeing to pay Jizya at the rate of 2 dinars per male adult.
 According to Nikephoros, Cyrus even suggested giving one of Heraclius' daughters in marriage to Amr.
 The treaty was subject to the approval of the emperor Heraclius, but Cyrus stipulated that even if the emperor repudiated the treaty, he and the Egyptians, would honour its terms.
 Cyrus asked Heraclius to ratify the treaty and offered an argument in support.
-'Amr submitted a detailed report to Umar recommending ratification.
+Amr submitted a detailed report to Umar recommending ratification.

 Upon hearing about this, Heraclius was furious and had Cyrus recalled to Constantinople.
 Cyrus tried to defend his actions, but Heraclius angrily threatened to kill him, calling him an abject coward and a heathen, and asking whether 100,000 Romans were a match for 12,000 barbarians.
 He then handed him to the city Prefect to humiliate him, and sent him to exile.